Arrigo Serpieri: The Fascist Era

 From 1919 to 1935 Serpieri was awarded the President's Secretariat for the Mountain.
 In 1923 he became Secretary of State for Agriculture, where he remained for about a year.
 On liberal ideas, he maintained positions far from those of the vertices of fascists, although engaged in the Battle for grain, in order to increase the production.
 Serpieri would have preferred a liberal position if it where not for companies choosing production of wheat under a higher gain rather than at the desire of Benito Mussolini.

 Politically he belonged the National Fascist Party, and was close to the position of Socialist Filippo Turati.
 He was a supporter of small land ownership, competitiveness, and believed that the future would not be in the estate but in independent firms: Mussolini ignored the objections of Serpieri and proceeded with the methods he deemed best, leading, especially in the south, an explosion of landlordism and tenant farming, against the wishes of Serpieri.

+He was a member of the Chamber of Deputies from 24 May 1924 to 21 January 1929.

 Serpieri had the merit of beginning the process of distinguishing between business economics and agricultural engineering, up to the time treated in parallel texts on agriculture in similar ways.
 He was to all intents and purposes a founder the agricultural economy, and was a leading proponent of the reclamation work accomplished during the twenties.
 He was also considered the father of the concept of land reclamation in Italy, and charged the organizing committee of the 1st National Exhibition of Reclamation that the regime organized in celebration of the tenth anniversary of the March on Rome.